yigitsever/gradecoin-site/content/block_docs.md

 > Blocks commit proposed transactions into the ledger.
 > A transaction that do not appear on a valid block is not accepted by the network.

-Blocks in Gradecoin are proposed to commit [Transactions](@/transaction_docs.md) that were proposed previously to the system.
+We use Blocks to commit proposed [Transactions](@/transaction_docs.md) to the ledger in order to realize them.
-`transaction_list` of the Block should be filled with valid transactions to be committed.
+`transaction_list` of the Block is filled with valid transactions.
 Blocks are valid when they are proposed with a `nonce` that produces a `hash` value with 6 zeroes (24 bits) at the left hand side.

 We are _mining_ using [blake2s](https://www.blake2.net/) algorithm, which produces 256 bit hashes.